spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 | --------------------------------------------
 | ![Jump in Wall Height](./img/docs/gap.png) |

 For the first 9 frames, we search for a jump in the wall.
 Using `numpy.diff`, we can find differences in the wall heights.
 After this, we split the two images from both cameras into 4 images.
 The left camera image gets split at 3/4 and the right camera gets split at 1/4.
 The left parts are used to detect a gap on the left, while the right parts are used to detect a gap on the right.
 Now, we use `numpy.argmax` to find the first large difference on all 4 images.
 We add the difference of the indices for the left and the indices for the right to `carDirectionGuess`.
-If `carDirectionGuess` is greater than 0, then we are going clockwise, otherwise we are going counterclockwise.
+If `carDirectionGuess` is greater than 0, then we are going clockwise, otherwise, we are going counterclockwise.

 ***